Nearest Neighbors for Matrix Estimation Interpreted as Blind Regression for Latent Variable Model: Introduction

 \subsubsection{Spectral Methods}

 In the recent years, there have been exciting intellectual developments in the context of spectral approaches such as matrix factorization.
 All matrices admit a singular-value decomposition, such that they can be uniquely factorized.
-The goal of the factorization based method is to recover row and column singular vectors accurately from the partially observed, noisy matrix $Z$ and subsequently estimate the matrix $A$. \cite{srebro2004generalization} was one of the earliest works to suggest the use of low-rank matrix approximation in this context.
-Subsequently, statistically efficient approaches were suggested using optimization based estimators, proving that matrix factorization can fill in the missing entries with sample complexity as low as $rn \log n$, where $r$ is the rank of the matrix \cite{candes2009exact, rohde2011estimation, keshavan56matrix, negahban2012restricted, jain2013low}.
+The goal of the factorization-based method is to recover row and column singular vectors accurately from the partially observed, noisy matrix $Z$ and subsequently estimate the matrix $A$. \cite{srebro2004generalization} was one of the earliest works to suggest the use of low-rank matrix approximation in this context.
+Subsequently, statistically efficient approaches were suggested using optimization-based estimators, proving that matrix factorization can fill in the missing entries with sample complexity as low as $rm \log m$ for an $m \times m$ matrix, where $r$ is the rank of the matrix \cite{candes2009exact, rohde2011estimation, keshavan56matrix, negahban2012restricted, jain2013low}.
 There has been an exciting line of ongoing work to make the resulting algorithms faster and scalable \cite{Fazel03, LiuVandenberghe10, Cai08, Lin09, Shen09, Mazumder10}.

 \cite{XuMassoulieLelarge14} proposed a spectral clustering method for inferring the edge label distribution for a network sampled from a generalized stochastic block model.
-The model is similar to the proposed latent variable model introduced in Section \ref{sec:setup}, except that the edges are labeled by one of finitely many labels in symmetric setup with $m = n$, and the goal is to estimate the label distribution in addition to the expected label.
+The model is similar to the proposed latent variable model introduced in Section \ref{sec:setup}, except that the edges are labeled by one of finitely many labels in a symmetric setup with $m = n$, and the goal is to estimate the label distribution in addition to the expected label.
 When the expected function has a finite spectrum decomposition, i.e. low rank, then they provide a consistent estimator for the sparse data regime, with $\Omega(m \log m)$ samples.
 When the function is only approximately low rank (e.g. the class of general Lipschitz functions), for a fixed rank $r$ approximation, the mean squared error bounds converge to a positive constant which captures the low rank approximation gap. {That is, $\Omega(m \log m)$ samples are not sufficient to guarantee consistent estimation for the entire class of Lipschitz functions. }